-Attracting, retaining and motivating the right talent is a high priority for us as we focus on executing the business initiatives that underpin our strategy.
-In support, the Compensation Committee annually reviews our executive compensation program to ensure that it provides competitive pay opportunities, establishes appropriate performance targets based on our strategic and operating plans, and considers evolving market trends to ensure that the overall program aligns with best practices.
-The Committee retains an independent compensation consultant to assist in aligning our program with our shareholders' interests and current market practices, and to guard against programs that create any inappropriate or excessive risk likely to have a material adverse effect on the Company.
-In designing the 2022 compensation program, the Committee conducted a thoughtful review and made decisions after taking into consideration the ongoing evolution of our business strategy and feedback from our shareholders.
-For the 2022 Annual Incentive Plan, the Committee: Expanded the use of ESG goals, such that all members of our senior leadership team - including our CEO and other NEOs - had goals addressing the following areas: (i) environment; (ii) consumer impact (including financial inclusion and access to credit); (iii) workforce diversity; (iv) security; and (v) governance.
-These ESG goals were a component of the non-financial goals that were set by the Committee and comprised 20% or each NEO's AIP opportunity.
-Consistent with investor feedback, our CEO's AIP payout was based entirely on financial performance metrics, although he is still responsible for meeting non-financial goals.
-For the 2022 Long-Term Incentive Plan, the Committee: Added an operational metric to the 2022 LTI program in the form of Adjusted EBITDA performance shares; The 2022 Annual LTI mix for our NEOs other than the CEO consisted of Adjusted EBITDA performance shares (weighted 25%), TSR performance shares (weighted 25%), market-priced stock options (weighted 25%) and time- based RSUs (weighted 25%); and The 2022 Annual LTI mix for our CEO as set forth in his employment agreement consisted of Adjusted EBITDA performance shares (weighted 30%), TSR performance shares (weighted 30%), premium-priced stock options (weighted 20%) and time-based RSUs (weighted 20%).
+- In designing the 2022 compensation program, the Committee conducted a thoughtful review and made decisions after taking into consideration the ongoing evolution of our business strategy and feedback from our shareholders. - For the 2022 Annual Incentive Plan, the Committee: - Expanded the use of ESG goals, such that all members of our senior leadership team including our CEO and other NEOs had goals addressing the following areas: (i) environment; (ii) consumer impact (including financial inclusion and access to credit); (iii) workforce diversity; (iv) security; and (v) governance. - These ESG goals were a component of the non-financial goals that were set by the Committee and comprised 20% of each NEO's AIP opportunity.
+Consistent with investor feedback, our CEO's AIP payout was based entirely on financial performance metrics, although he is still responsible for meeting non-financial goals. - For the 2022 Long-Term Incentive Plan, the Committee: - Added an operational metric to the 2022 LTI program in the form of Adjusted EBITDA performance shares; - The 2022 Annual LTI mix for our NEOs other than the CEO consisted of Adjusted EBITDA performance shares (weighted 25%), TSR performance shares (weighted 25%), market-priced stock options (weighted 25%) and time-based RSUs (weighted 25%); and - The 2022 Annual LTI mix for our CEO as set forth in his employment agreement consisted of Adjusted EBITDA performance shares (weighted 30%), TSR performance shares (weighted 30%), premium-priced stock options (weighted 20%) and time-based RSUs (weighted 20%).